-Since an epic meal deserves an epic journey, we decided to visit Albi as part of our Maison Bras getaway from Lyon.
+Since an epic meal deserves an epic journey, we decided to visit Albi France as part of our Maison Bras getaway from Lyon.

-It’s a pleasure to hop on France’s network of TGV trains and travel to and from many destinations including Paris, Lyon, Provence and Strasbourg.
+It’s a pleasure to hop on France’s network of TGV trains and travel to and from many destinations including Paris, Lyon, Marseille and Strasbourg.
 Traveling on high-speed rail is easy, fast and comfortable.

 We decided to extend our trip and soak up some ancient French scenery in Albi before rolling into the French hill country.
 As an added bonus, our drive skirted a number of French towns that we never considered visiting.

-Why Visit Albi?
+Why Visit Albi France?

 So, as we strolled along the majestic Tarn river, moving past the city’s ancient buildings and arching stone spans, we couldn’t help but think of the Burt Bacharach/Hal David song (and Michael Caine film) Alfie, singing (and joking):

 We looked for solid local food while we there, thinking we would score some awesome cassoulet and duck confit, but instead ended up with gristly steak and inedible banana crème brûlée.
-We did enjoy a fresh, seasonal lunch at Croc’citan as well as a delightful breakfast at our Airbnb.
+We did enjoy a fresh, seasonal lunch at Croc’citan as well as a delightful breakfast at our apartment.

 However, what Albi lacks in food it makes up for in amazing scenery.
-Roman bridges span the Tarn river bowing before the fortresslike, rustic brown brick Saint Cecile cathedral.
+Roman bridges span the Tarn river bowing before the fortress-like, rustic brown brick Saint Cecile cathedral.
 The cathedral is impressive on its own, with an ornately painted ceiling and gardens that overlook the flowing river.

-Albi – A Photo Essay
+Albi France – A Photo Essay

 Albi is best enjoyed at sunrise and is worthy of a photo display.
 So, as a part one of our amazing road trip through Central France, we present the ancient city of Albi in photos.
 Enjoy!